 I visited Miami to see my close friend.
 Being a local she showed me the best places around, and also provided recommendations for day trips.
 Miami is also a special destination for my husband and me, and I am sure you will have a great time in the city.

 When you read this guide, you will also find useful tips in planning your Miami trip.
 I have a 2 days in Miami guide here.
+Looking for romantic things to do in Miami, read more here.
 If you are into the outdoors, you will also love my guide on hikes near Miami and Everglades National Park hikes.

 You will also find a handy Google Maps at the end of this guide, which you can download on your phone and get clicking!